SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

 ## A Sensei Recipe

-We can write a recipe to detect when `@Disabled` is used with no explanation, and a Quick Fix that reminds us to add the actual explantation.
+We can write a recipe to detect when `@Disabled` is added without explanation and a Quick Fix that reminds us to add the actual explanation.

-### Task:
+### Task

+When I think about what I'm going to do, I have to:

-- match the Disabled annotation without any parameters
+- match the `Disabled` annotation without any parameters
-- change the Disabled annotation to have a parameter with marker text "TODO: add a description here"
+- change the `Disabled` annotation to have a parameter with marker text "TODO: add a description here"

 ### Solution

-I use `Alt+Enter` to Create a new Recipe and add the basic descriptive text.
+I use `Alt+Enter` to Create a new Recipe and add the basic descriptive text in the general information.

 General: